Nizami Ganjavi: Leyli o Majnun

-Nezami composed his romance at the request of the Shirvanshah Akhsatan.
+Nizami composed his romance at the request of the Shirvanshah Akhsatan.
 Initially, he doubted that this simple story about the agony and pain of an Arab boy wandering in rough mountains and burning deserts would be a suitable subject for royal court poetry and his cultured audience.
 It was his son who persuaded him to undertake the project, saying: "wherever tales of love are read, this will add spice to them".
-Nezami used many Arabic anecdotes in the story, but also adds a strong Persian flavor to the legend.
+Nizami used many Arabic anecdotes in the story, but also adds a strong Persian flavor to the legend.

 An important aspect of Layla and Majun is the poet's highly humanitarian approach.
-During the war by Nawfal in favor of Majnun, the latter is unhappy wishing the termination of the war.
+During the war by Nawfal in favor of Majnun, the latter is unhappy, wishing the termination of the war.
 Majun gives away his horse and amours to save a gazelle and a stag.

-Nezami gave a Persian character to the poem by adding several techniques borrowed from the Persian epic tradition, such as the portrayal of characters, the relationship between characters, description of time and setting, etc. Further, he adapted the different stories about Majnun to fit a well-crafted Persian romantic epic.
+Nizami gave a Persian character to the poem by adding several techniques borrowed from the Persian epic tradition, such as the portrayal of characters, the relationship between characters, description of time and setting, etc. Further, he adapted the different stories about Majnun to fit a well-crafted Persian romantic epic.

 The Story of Layla and Majnun by Nizami, was edited and translated into English by Swiss scholar of Islamic culture Rudolf Gelpke and published in 1966.
-A comprehensive analysis in English containing partial translations of Nezami's romance Layla and Majnun examining key themes such as chastity, constancy and suffering through an analysis of the main characters was published by Ali Asghar Seyed-Gohrab.
+A comprehensive analysis in English containing partial translations of Nizami's romance Layla and Majnun examining key themes such as chastity, constancy and suffering through an analysis of the main characters was published by Ali Asghar Seyed-Gohrab.

 Eskandar-Nâmeh

-The Romance of Alexander the Great contains 10,500 distichs.
-There are differences of opinion on whether this or the Haft Paykar was Nezami's last epic.
+The Iskandarnameh of Nizami contains 10,500 distichs.
+There are differences of opinion on whether this or the Haft Paykar was Nizami's last epic.
 The names of its dedicatees are uncertain, but the ruler of Ahar, Nosart al-Din Bishkin b.
 Mohammad has been mentioned.
-The story is based on Islamic myths developed about Alexander the Great, which derive from Qur'anic references to the Dhu'l-Qarnayn as well as from the Greek Alexander romance of Pseudo-Callisthenes.
+The story is based on Islamic myths developed about Alexander the Great, which derive from Qur'anic references to the Dhu'l-Qarnayn as well as from the Alexander romance of Pseudo-Callisthenes.
 It consists of two books, Sharaf-Nama and Iqbal-nameh.
 The poem narrates the three stages in Alexander's life: first as the conqueror of the world; then as a seeker after knowledge, gaining enough wisdom to acknowledge his own ignorance; and finally as a prophet, traveling once again across the world, from west to east, and south to north to proclaim his monotheistic creed to the world at large.
 The Sharaf-nama discusses the birth of Alexander, his succession to the throne of Rum (Greece), his wars against Africans who invaded Egypt, his conquest of Persia and his marriage to the daughter of Darius.
 The episode also discusses Alexander's pilgrimage to Mecca, his stay in the Caucasus and his visit to Queen Nushaba of Barda' and her court of Amazons.
 Alexander conquers India, China and the land of the Rus.
 The Sharafnama concludes with Alexander's unsuccessful search for the water of immortal life.